raspberrypilearning/grow-a-tree/en/step_2.md

 Currently the camera is set to pick up any motion on the stage.

-And now there's a conditional statement which is if then, else - if a condition is met do the action, else do another actions.
+We have a conditional statement; if then, else. if a condition is met do the stated action, else do the other stated action.

+It's even simpler to say:
-if a condition is met > then action if (the player) moves less than 10 > then change the image size of the tree by 1.
+if a condition is met > then action else other action

-else, the tree shrinks by -1! (that's the player's punishment for moving too much!).
+In the program the conditional statement is: if (the player) moves less than 10 > then change the image size of the tree by 1. else the tree shrinks by -1! (that's the player's punishment for moving too much!).

 --- task ---
-Have a go at changing the values for the movement.
++ Have a go at changing the values for the player's movement.
 ```blocks3
 ```
-Now have a go at changing the values for the then and else images sizes.
++ Now have a go at changing the images value (size) for then and else.
 ```blocks3
 ```
 --- /task ---

-Does it feel that the game more reactive if the tree's size parameters are greater?
+Does it feel that the game more reactive if the tree's values are greater?

 ## Stop the tree from getting too big!
-There's another conditional statment; if then. if the tree touches the edge of the stage > then say "You did it!
+There's one more simpler conditional statment; if then.

+if the tree touches the edge of the stage > then say "You did it!
 Stand on one leg to make it harder and click the green flag to play again."

-The same statement also stops the script - this stops eveything in the scripts including, importantly, the tree from growing.
+The same statement also stops the script - this stops eveything in the script including, importantly, the tree from growing.
 If the tree grew too big it would fill the screen and the game would never end.
+And we all need to go home soemtime today!

 --- task ---
-Test the if then by dragging the block below away from the main scripts and run the program again.
-Are we right?
++ Test the conditional statement; if then.
+Drag the block below away from the main scripts and run the program again.

++ Are we right?
 Does that tree just keep on growing?

++ Put the blocks back again and rerun the program.
+Finger's crossed no blocks have gone astray.
+It should look like this:
 ```blocks3
 ```
 --- /task ---